ascott1/ethical-web-dev/web-apps-privacy-security/03-https.md

 ---

-## Mixed Content and Relative URLs

-Mixed occurs when a site is served over a secure HTTPS connection, but contains links to resources such as images, CSS, or JavaScript that is served over HTTP.
-When this occurs, browsers display an error message to users, warning them that the site contains insecure content.

-This often happens in error or may occur when a site is converted to HTTPS and has lingering absolute links.
-To avoid this situation, convert links beginning with `http://` to `https://` or use relative URLs when linking to local files.

 ## HTTP Strict Transport Security

 HTTP Strict Transport Security (HSTS) is a browser feature that allows a site to request that it only be served over HTTPS on future visits.
 This works by a server providing a `Strict-Transport-Security` along with a max-age.
 Once receiving this header, the browser will only request pages from that domain over HTTPS.